"A partnership of fire and discipline - Theodore Roosevelt energized the country, George B. Cortelyou organized it."

 Length: 6–8 episodes, 45 minutes each

-Tone & Style: The tone balances stately political drama with the deeply private yet inspirational protagonist.
-Think the gravitas of the movie The Darkest Hour or the television series The Crown, meets the character warmth of Lincoln or A Gentleman in Moscow.
+Tone & Style: The tone balances stately historical drama with the charm of a private yet inspirational protagonist and the fiery personality of Theodore Roosevelt.
+Think the gravitas of the movie Darkest Hour or the television series The Crown, meets the character warmth of Count Alexander Rostov in A Gentleman in Moscow.

 He first entered the White House as a young man under President Grover Cleveland (Democrat), who famously told his successor: “If you want things to run smoothly, my advice is to keep Cortelyou.”
 President McKinley did - and not only came to rely on Cortelyou as a trusted gatekeeper and strategist, but viewed him as a part of the family.
 When President McKinley was shot by an assassin, it was Cortelyou who caught the president and who heard his last conscious words: “My wife, Cortelyou.
 Be careful how you tell her.”